kraw/seo-automatic-seo-tools/readme.txt

 Any tool can appear on any page you like.
 After activation of the plug-in, simply look up the shortcode on the SEO Tools admin screen.
 Then paste the corresponding shortcode into any page or post, and the tool will display.

+= File Merger adding extra code to result file. =

+This is typically caused by incorrect folder permission on uploads/csv-merger.
+The file merger creates that folder with 755 permissions, but on some servers you may need to manually set that.
+If the problem persists, you can try setting to 777.

 = Note:  =

 In late 2012, we changed the Bulk URL Checker shortcode to [bulkurlchecker], and the original [urlchecker] now shows the URL Checker.
 The original shortcode for the URL Checker [seotool] will continue to work, but it's recommended that you also edit to use [urlchecker] instead.